ginolhac/chip-seq/docs/index.md

 ## Log in `iris`

 [`iris`](https://hpc-docs.uni.lu/systems/iris/) is one of the [High Performance Computer (HPC) of the UNI](https://hpc.uni.lu).
+The HPC team has prepared a [getting started](https://hpc-docs.uni.lu/getting-started/) page if you wish learn about this.

 You should use your account or one the student account prepared for you.